JianKEG/Roblox-Anti-Idle/README.md

 - sends the input
 - unfocuses roblox client
 # How to start?
-Install AutoHotKey (AHK) from their [website](https://www.autohotkey.com/) if you want to run the script.
+Install AutoHotKey (AHK) from their [website](https://www.autohotkey.com/) if you want to run the script itself.
-Head to [releases](https://github.com/JianKEG/Roblox-Anti-Idle/releases) to download the exe file (no need to install AHK).
+Head to [releases](https://github.com/JianKEG/Roblox-Anti-Idle/releases) to download the latest exe file (no need to install AHK).
 Once downloaded, it's all pretty self-explanatory.
 **Make sure Roblox Client is not in fullscreen!**
 # Keybinds